shaunthecomputerscientist/pilerbot/README.md

 # PROJECT PILER

 ## pilerbot
-personal bot for managing a discord server based on piler (my ed tech community)
+personal Agent for managing a discord server based on piler (my ed tech community)

 ## About Piler